DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ecs.md

 - If container instances failed to register to target group, it's most likely because they all fail health check.
 So make sure they pass it.
 - If container instances not shown in `Container Instances` tab in `service`, it's most likely due to wrong rules have been setup in security group.

+---

+### Tips and Caveats

+- When using task execution role, it will overwrite EC2 instance role you've defined.
+Therefore, if you use predefined `AmazonEC2ContainerServiceforEC2Role` as your instance profile role, which gives you permissions to do things like pull images from ECR, you need to make sure task execution role has the same permissions as well.